AgentLite/AgentLite/README.md

 Lightweight, generic typings and utils for building custom agents in your app's backend.
 This is meant to be complementary of mainstream RAG/agent frameworks.
 I just don't have the time or energy to write 200+ integrations.

 ## Installation
 You can build the project from source for now.
-I'll put it up on PyPi soon.
+Version 0.1.0 is also up on PyPi now.

 ## Use Cases
 - Building custom LLM chains that you have fine-grained control over